Nextome/nextome.github.io/docs/Nextome SDK/start-localization.md

 # Start Localization

-A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
+A full working example app is available for [iOS](https://github.com/Nextome/nextome-phoenix-iOS-whitelabel) and [android](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
 Run the MapActivity to see Nextome Sdk in action.
 It also contains a seamless outdoor/indoor map integration using OpenStreetMap for outdoor and Nextome Flutter Map for indoor.

 ## Start localization
 To start localization, call: